 Pond scene, Loess Bluffs NWRAdd to Cart Add to Lightbox Download

-Snow and ice on the Snow Goose Pool Complex at Loess Bluffs NWR (formerly known as Squaw Creek).
+Sunrise over the Pelican Pool at Loess Bluffs NWR (formerly known as Squaw Creek).
 Loess Bluffs is a wildlife refuge managed by the U.S. Fish and Wildlife Service.
 The 7,440-acre refuge, located in northwest Missouri is known for the migrating waterfowl, particularly Snow Geese.
 Fall and Spring migration can bring millions of Snow Geese to the refuge.
 Also, bald eagles and an occasional golden eagle pass through the area during the fall and winter months.

 The 10-mile auto tour around the waterways and marshes of the refuge is an excellent way to spot birds of prey, waterfowl, beavers, otters, and muskrats.

 - © John L. Dengler

 America Department of the Interior Forest City Holt County Loess Bluffs Loess Bluffs NWR Loess Bluffs National Wildlife Refuge Missouri Mound City North America Pelican Pool U.S. U.S. Fish & Wildlife Service U.S. Fish and Wildlife Service US USA USFWS United States United States of America daybreak horizontal ice landscape landscapes morning nature outdoor outdoors outside protected land scenery scenic skies sky snow sun up sunrise sunrises sunset travel travel destination water